Relintai/pandemonium_engine_docs/usage/physics/interpolation/physics_interpolation_introduction.md

 Lock the tick rate, but use interpolation to smooth frames in between physics ticks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This has become one of the most popular approaches to dealing with the problem.
-It is supported by Godot 3.5 and later in 3D (although it is optional and disabled by default).
+It is supported by Pandemonium 3.5 and later in 3D (although it is optional and disabled by default).

 We have established that the most desirable physics/game logic arrangement for consistency and predictability is a physics tick rate that is fixed at design-time.
 The problem is the discrepancy between the physics position recorded, and where we "want" a physics object to be shown on a frame to give smooth motion.